djdurban/crossfit_madtown/_camps-clinics-workshops/training-camps.markdown

 We have all of our athletes start here regardless of their lifting background/experience.
 We often find that our style of training is a whole new beast for most athletes.
 We take our training programs that are normally offered to collegiate/ professional athletes, and offer them to our local youth athletes in a fun, safe, professional and supervised environment.
 We develop athletes by improving their: speed, power, strength, stamina, coordination, flexibility, core, quickness, agility, mental toughness and nutrition.
 We then enhance the athlete into a champion through work ethic, encouraging a champion's attitude as well as teaching athletes what it means to compete.
 Athletes will learn properly lifting technique, mechanics, breathing and body posture.

 **Advanced Strength and Power Training****

+This is the training program/group we want all of our athletes striving to reach.
+This training group is compiled of our top-tier, local, elite athletes that are college bound, preferably on scholarship.
+We train these athletes just like we train our collegiate & professional athletes.
+They WILL be one step ahead of their teammates/competition when they reach their destination.
+Many of our former athletes who are now college-athletes train in this training group as well!

+\*THIS CLASS ENTRY BY PERMISSION ONLY OR IF YOU THINK YOU GOT WHAT IT TAKES, YOU CAN TEST IN\*

 ### Conditioning Training Camps